Megalithic-LLC/emaild/README.md

 ![Admin Portal :: Claim Agent](./claim.png)

-Finally, once the agent is selected, go to the marketplace, find the email service offering, select the free plan, and select it to create a service instance and site configuration for your agent.
+Finally, once the agent is selected, go to the marketplace, find the email service offering, select the free plan, and launch it to create a service instance and site configuration for your agent.

 ![Admin Poral :: Launch Service Instance](./launch-service-instance.png)